gordontytler/environment-monitor-2/README.md

 When it logs on, if it doesn't have one, it will create a new account so as to not fill up command history.
 Then it will either use the existing config (on a central server) or will discover applications e.g. a database or jboss or spring boot and start monitoring their log files.

 It is written in java and python.
 There is no client.
 The ssl is ganymed-ssh2, written in java for performance.
-It has a rest and soap web service with browser console that can run a commands on servers.
+It has a rest and soap web service with a browser console that can run  your commands on one or many servers e.g. a diff of config between test and production.
 There is a heartbeat function that checks that the discovered applications are still running.
+Notifications and alerts can be added via environment or application configuration.

 Here is the config file